Skip to main content Skip to navigation

 Nathan Doyle

-I am a first-year PhD student in the Mathematics for Real-World Systems Centre for Doctoral Training at the University of Warwick.
+I am a second-year PhD student in the Mathematics for Real-World Systems Centre for Doctoral Training at the University of Warwick.
 My research interests lie in the field of infectious disease modelling, particularly how mathematical models can guide policy decisions in the early stages of an epidemic.

 Publications